"You don't get to choose what happens to you in this life, but you do get to choose how you respond, and that makes all the difference in the world"

 - If you complete at least 60 hours of classes through UCC's GED program and earn your GED, you are eligible for one tuition-free term at UCC (does not include class fees and supplies).
 Note: Students in Roseburg High School's GED program are not eligible for a tuition waiver at UCC.

 - UCC provides ongoing support to students and can help you transition into work.

-- GED classes are held in the mornings, afternoons, and evenings.
+- GED classes are held in the mornings, afternoons, evenings, and Saturdays.

 - Classes are offered at a variety of settings, including UCC's main campus, the Woolley Center in Roseburg, South County in Tri City, and Glide High School.

 To help you get the best start possible, UCC provides a free orientation to help you build skills, set goals, and determine the best classes for you.
 GED orientations are offered at the Woolley Center in Roseburg and UCC's South County Campus in Tri City.